Lloyds Bank: Divestment of government-owned shares

 Based on figures from the National Audit Office, George Osborne's sale of a 6% tranche of Lloyds shares in autumn 2013—despite his claims that the sale had netted a profit—worked out at a loss of at least £230m for UK taxpayers.
 However, after the British Government confirmed all its remaining shares had been sold on 17 May 2017, Lloyds Bank said the government had seen a return of £21.2bil on its investment, an approximately £900m profit.

 Libor rate manipulations

-In July 2014, US and UK regulators imposed a combined £218 million ($370 million) in fines on Lloyds and a number of subsidiaries over the bank's part in the global Libor rate fixing scandal, and other rate manipulations and false reporting.
+In July 2014, US and UK regulators imposed a combined £218 million ($370 million) in fines on Lloyds and a number of subsidiaries over the bank's part in the global Libor rate-fixing scandal, and other rate manipulations and false reporting.

 Phishing scams

-A number of phishing email scams have been engineered in 2015, 2016, 2017 and 2018 into making the recipient believe that they are receiving an email from Lloyds Bank or Lloyds TSB.
-Though these emails have had nothing to do with the bank per se, they often are sent by official looking email ids with the bank's domain name.
+A number of phishing email scams have been engineered in 2015, 2016, 2017, and 2018 into making the recipient believe that they are receiving an email from Lloyds Bank or Lloyds TSB.
+Though these emails have had nothing to do with the bank per se, they often are sent by official-looking email IDs with the bank's domain name.
 Typically, they contain an authentication code which is sent as a distractor.
 The linked pages usually allow the recipient to enter their personal information related to the bank, leading to their bank accounts being hacked.

+In November 2024, Lloyds Banking Group faces increasing pressure from MPs, business groups, and a staff union to release the full, unredacted findings of the Dame Linda Dobbs review investigating a £1 billion fraud at HBOS, with critics demanding transparency and accountability for the long-delayed report.

+Motor Finance

+In October 2024, Lloyds Banking Group scrapped commission payments across its £15bn motor finance arm after a landmark Court of Appeal ruling, which agreed that consumers could not have consented to loans that involved “secret” commission payments to brokers and car dealers.
+The case was heard in front of the UK Supreme Court in April 2025, with a ruling expected in July.